yymmaa0000/CARLA_Self-Driving_Vehicle_Control_Project/README.md

 # CARLA_Self-Driving_Vehicle_Control_Project
 This project aims to develop a vehicle controller to control the vehicle in CARLA simulator to follow a race track by navigating through preset waypoints.
 The vehicle needs to reach these waypoints at certain desired speeds, so both longitudinal and lateral control were implemented on the vehicle.
+This controller was also used in my self-driving car motion planning project [here](https://github.com/yymmaa0000/CARLA_Motion_Planning_for_Self-Driving_Cars_Project).

 This project is a part of the Self-Driving Cars Specialization course in Coursera.
 The detail about this specialization can be found [here](https://www.coursera.org/specializations/self-driving-cars).